robbylew/robertlewisdev-v2/pages/index.md

 ## Hey there, I'm Robert! 👋

 I'm a Dutch-born, American-raised data nerd currently working my way through Georgia Tech's CS Master's program.
 My journey started with a Statistics & Data Science degree from UCLA, and I've been hooked on all things data ever since.
+[View my resume](/resume) for the full story.

 By day, I build data pipelines that don't fall over and ETL processes that actually deliver.
 I'm fascinated by the challenges of wrangling messy data into something useful—whether that's setting up real-time streaming systems or making sure databases talk to each other without throwing tantrums.